FOR IMMEDIATE RELEASE

 ARLINGTON, VIRGINIA, UNITED STATES

-After years of closure, Arlington House has recently reopened, including new content developed in partnership with History Associates.
+After years of closure, Arlington House has recently reopened, including new content developed in partnership with HAI.

 After years of renovations and updates, Arlington House reopened to the public on Tuesday, June 8 with an expanded interpretive scope.
 The historic site tells the story of the enslaved community at the site, their descendants, the Lee-Custis family that enslaved them, the Civil War, and the creation of Arlington National Cemetery, built on land formerly owned by the Custis family.
 Visitors to the site learn about how enslaved people resisted oppression, their efforts to chart new destinies after the Civil War, and how they helped shape Arlington County and Washington, DC.
 Visitors also learn about Robert E. Lee, his decision to join the Confederacy, his participation in and involvement with slavery, and his surrender and efforts to persuade other Confederates to stop their violent resistance to the United States during the Civil War.